karimabuseer/bank-tech-test/README.md

 - Can print your bank statement which provides history of deposits etc
 - Transactions are dated
 - Data can be kept in memory CSV?
+- Probably makes sense to have a transaction class, and have that living inside an account class.